Professor-Codephreak/Professor-Codephreak/README.md

 <a href="https://chat.openai.com/g/g-gNLDlpcAv-professor-codephreak">Professor Codephreak</a> GPT4 agent as Platform Architect and Software Engineer
 openai subscribers and searchable from the openai agents store as a search for "<a href="https://chat.openai.com/g/g-gNLDlpcAv-professor-codephreak">Professor Codephreak</a>" recently upgraded with IA mode to create innovate answers with alpha AGI mode<br />

 <a href="https://chatgpt.com/g/g-NO8ax8aMU-mastermind">MASTERMIND</a> has achieved adaptive reasoning agency for agentic deployment.
-Interact with MASTERMIND to comprehend agency<br />
+Interact with MASTERMIND to comprehend agency from <a href="https://agenticplace.pythai.net/">AgenticPlace</a><br />

 <a href="https://gregorylmagnusson.medium.com/professor-codephreak-0a6d2faeb3b5">Professor Codephreak GPT4</a> Platform Architect and Software Engineer</a> automindx <a href="https://github.com/Professor-Codephreak/prompt.prompt">prompt.prompt</a>
 # augments